jul/OOP-metrics/docs/source/existing.rst

 Since I think there is a bug in the concepts involved my answer will not be coding.

-It is first explaining why it is a fucking easy problem to solve!
+It is first understanding what works and how we could shatter this barrier.